EntertainmentLabaran TuranciTrending Updates

 Daniel Regha Shut Isbae U As He Made The Best Episode On Curiosity Made Me Ask 2024

-“You keep asking me if I’m mentally stable,” said Daniel.
-“I’m stable; I’m not crazy; I’m just different from the usual.”
+“You keep asking if I’m mentally stable,” Daniel snapped, eyes locked on the host.
+“I’m stable.
+I’m not crazy; I’m just different from the usual.”

-“Just because I don’t have Apple Music doesn’t mean I’m any less relevant,” Daniel emphasized, challenging the host’s implicit assumption that affordability equates to relevance.
+“Just because I don’t have Apple Music doesn’t mean I’m any less relevant,” Daniel fired back, challenging the idea that having premium services makes someone more important.

 Daniel Regha Shut Isbae U As He Made The Best Episode On Curiosity Made Me Ask 2024